-Yes.
-A record-keeping fee of \$2.54 will be deducted from your account on a monthly basis (\$30.50 per year).
-If you participate in more than one Commonwealth of Virginia defined contribution plan, only one annual fee of \$30.50 will be deducted from your account.
+participate in more than one Commonwealth of Virginia defined contribution plan, only one annual fee of \$30.50 will be deducted from your account.
 In addition, each investment option has investment management and other fund costs that vary.
 Investment option fees and performance are available on the plan website, by calling the Plan Information Line or within the Investment Option Performance report included with your quarterly statement.
-For more information about fees associated with the Self-Directed Brokerage Account, refer to the fact sheet online or call the Plan Information Line.
+For more information about fees associated with the Self-Directed Brokerage Account, refer to the fund profile online or call the Plan Information Line.

-Can I use my account balance to purchase service credits for the VRS Defined Benefit Plan?
+Can I use my 457 account balance to purchase service credits for the VRS Defined Benefit Plan?

-DEFERRED COMPENSATION PLAN | Yes.
+Yes.
 In-service trustee-to-trustee transfer of assets from a governmental 457(b) plan to a governmental defined benefit plan for the purchase of permissible service credit or repayment of contributions and earnings that were previously refunded, causing forfeiture of service credit under the defined benefit plan, is allowed.
 For additional information, call VRS-DC-PLAN1 (877-327-5261).
 To use the option, you must be approved to purchase service by your defined benefit plan.